parse-community/docs/_includes/ios/local-datastore.md

 # Local Datastore

-The Parse iOS/OS X SDK provides a local datastore which can be used to store and retrieve `%{ParseObject}`s, even when the network is unavailable.
+The Parse iOS/OS X SDK provides a local datastore which can be used to store and retrieve `PFObject`s, even when the network is unavailable.
 To enable this functionality, add `libsqlite3.dylib` and call `[Parse enableLocalDatastore]` before your call to `setApplicationId:clientKey:`.

 ```objc
 @implementation AppDelegate